SachaWheeler/weather/README.md

 At the top of every hour between 07:00 and 14:00, it provides a summary of:
 - the date and time
-- current weather conditions
+- current weather conditions and temperature
-- current temperature
-- rain predictions
+- rain predictions (when it will start or end)
-- sunrise and sunset times
-- hours of daylight
+- sunrise & sunset times and number of hours of daylight
 - how far are we into the current season
 - any bank holidays or friends' birthdays in the next 7 days
-- if any of my colleagues are on holiday (from their shared calendar)
+- if any of my colleagues are on holiday today (from their shared calendar)
 - if I have any meetings today and when
 - and my upcoming calendar events.